Christabel Lin / Violinist

 Christabel has toured as a chamber musician throughout New Zealand, Asia and the UK (including the Edinburgh Fringe Festival and St Martins in the Fields).

-Christabel was nominated for the category of Best Strings in the Austin Music Awards in 2023 and 2024.
+Christabel was nominated for the category of Best String Player in the Austin Music Awards in 2023 and 2024.